mtc-20/augmented-reality/README.md

 So, when I first started out, little did I know that I had loads more to learn before I could *"jump in"* :sweat_smile:.
 But I have to admit, this was ~~a good starting point~~ an interesting project to delve into, it taught me about keypoint feature extraction and orb matching.

 The next area I have yet to figure out is the 3D model loading; I haven't touched that code yet....
+I tried playing around with the existing code to load textures and/or materials, with no success, yet....

 **Updates**
--  Code works on Python3 only now
+-  Code works on Python2 and Python3 now
 -  updated parameters in keypoint matching for improved accuracy.
 And a better filter for good matches.
 The updates and testing can be found in ```orbmatch.py``` and ```orbmatch_video.py```